-4. Write the balanced equation corresponding to the synthesis of the complex $[Ag(NH_3)n]^+$ from silver chloride and calculate the corresponding equilibrium constant.
+4. Write the balanced chemical equation corresponding to the synthesis of the complex $[Ag(NH_3)n]^+$ from silver chloride and calculate the corresponding equilibrium constant K.

+Equation:

+Calculation of K :

-Equation: Calculation: K =
+K =

+If

-If you could not calculate K, the following value can be used in the rest of the problem: $K = 10^{-3}$ n =
+If you could not calculate K, the following value can be used in the rest of the problem: $K = 10^{-3}$

 5. Ammonia is added to 0.1 mol of silver chloride in 1 L of water until the last grain of solid disappears.
 At this moment, $[NH_3] = 1.78 \text{ mol } L^{-1}$.
-Determine the stoichiometry of the complex neglecting dilution effects.
+Determine the stoichiometry of the complex ignoring dilution effects.

-- 6. Write the balanced chemical equation corresponding to quote E. - Assuming that seawater is slightly basic and rich in dioxygen, and that silver metal can reduce dioxygen in such conditions, write a balanced chemical equation corresponding to the formation of the solid mentioned in quote F. A stoichiometric coefficient of 1 will be chosen for dioxygen.
-Calculate its equilibrium constant at 298 K.
+- 6. Write the balanced chemical equation corresponding to quote E. - 7.
+Assuming that seawater is slightly basic and rich in dioxygen, and that silver metal can reduce dioxygen in such conditions, write a balanced chemical equation corresponding to the formation of the solid mentioned in quote F. A stoichiometric coefficient of 1 will be chosen for dioxygen.
+Calculate its equilibrium constant K at 298 K.